nawab312/Docker/README.md

 Docker and Virtual Machines (VMs) are both used for running applications in isolated environments, but they have key differences in architecture, performance, and resource utilization.
 ![image](https://github.com/user-attachments/assets/58339964-a7f6-4cdb-a16a-df9bc42e3d63)

+### Docker Images ###
+An **Alpine Image** is a lightweight, security-focused, and minimal Linux distribution designed for containers.
+It is based on Alpine Linux, which is known for being small, fast, and optimized for security.
+Key Features of Alpine Images:
+- Extremely Small Size – Typically ~5MB compared to Debian-based images (~25MB+).
+- Security Focused – Uses *musl libc* and *busybox*, reducing vulnerabilities.
+- Uses `apk` for Package Management – Alpine Package Keeper (`apk add package-name`) When to Use Alpine?
+- If you need a small, lightweight image (e.g., microservices, cloud deployments).
+- If your app is fully compatible with `musl libc` (some software needs `glibc`, which Alpine lacks) When Not to Use Alpine?
+- If your application depends on `glibc-based` libraries (e.g., some Python ML libraries).

 ### Dockerfile (Building Custom Images) ###
 **Dockerfile**